 [ifso_delete_user_meta field='YOUR-FIELD-NAME' value='Option1']

-Setting Dynamic Content based on the user answer
+Setting Dynamic Content based on the custom user profile field value

 - On your WordPress dashboard, go to “If>So → Add New Trigger”.